ROC-HCI/UR-FUNNY/README.md

 # UR-FUNNY

 1. This repository includes the UR-FUNNY datset: first dataset for *multimodal humor detection* .
-2. It also includes the tutorial about how to read the dataset.
+2. It has the tutorial about how to read the dataset.
-3. It also includes the code of Contextual Memory Fusion Netowrk for humor detection.
+3. It has the code of Contextual Memory Fusion Netowrk for humor detection.

 Please read the folllwoing paper for the details of the dataset and models.